Jetison333/rotg/current-round-rules.md

 The Swindler may optionally:
 - discard a chosen itum from the wagon
 - provide a description and so on of an itum to stock into the wagon
+- recall or change the submission that was submitted by the previous Swindler to the next round if there is one
+- submit a rule to the next round.
+This rule is only allowed to activate when the Itum's description would, and may specify any departures from the text of the rules the Itum is allowed to make.
+The Swindler then plays as a player in the round, under the title "*as swindled*".
+The Swindler is considered a distinct player in the round, and whoever is the current Swindler may play as their real identity at the same time; when doing so, they must clarify to the GA the identity they are using for any game action.

 Then they sellout, choosing another gamer or the Game Adminstrator to become the Swindler.
 Each gamer may be Swindler only once per round.